kem190/Descriptive-Analysis-of-Questions-in-French-Sentate/README.md

 ## Merging
 Since the data are distributed into two seperate .csv files, we have to merge them in order to We've decided to use the names of the parliament members as the key for the merge.
-From the main table, we managed to extract the Last names of the "auteur" of the question.
+From the main table, we managed to extract the Last names of the deputee (auteur) of the question.
 Looks horrible, but that's the bset I can do with French names.
 ```R
 data <- data %>%
   mutate(names = str_extract(texte, "(?<=^M\\. |^Mme\\s)[A-ZÀÂÇÉÈÊËÎÏÔŒÛÙÜ][a-zàâçéèêëîïôûùüÿñæœ]+(?:[-'/]?[A-ZÀÂÇÉÈÊËÎÏÔŒÛÙÜ][a-zàâçéèêëîïôûùüÿñæœ]+)?(?:\\s(?:d'|de\\s|la\\s|à\\s|l')?[A-ZÀÂÇÉÈÊËÎÏÔŒÛÙÜ][a-zàâçéèêëîïôûùüÿñæœ]+(?:[-'/]?[A-ZÀÂÇÉÈÊËÎÏÔŒÛÙÜ][a-zàâçéèêëîïôûùüÿñæœ]+)?)*"))